dcos/cosmos/README.md

 ### RPC Conventions

-All the list of RPC's that cosmos supports are located in `com/mesosphere/cosmos/rpc` package in the `cosmos-common` module.
+All the list of RPCs that cosmos supports are located in `com/mesosphere/cosmos/rpc` package in the `cosmos-common` module.
 The RPC's are structured according to their version like `v1`, `v2` and so on.
 As `cosmos` grows, only the two most recent versions of rpc will be supported.
 Every time a new rpc is added, the oldest rpc will be removed if there are more than two versions.
 In essence, this means